Halemaʻumaʻu: 2019–20 water lake

 In late July 2019, helicopter pilots reported seeing a green pond of water at the bottom of the much-deepened Halema'uma'u crater.
 Geologists from the Hawaiian Volcano Observatory confirmed the presence of water during a helicopter fly-over on August 1, 2019.
 Further observation in August showed the pond was rising, with a water temperature of about 160 F.

-Hawaiian Volcano Observatory scientists believe that the lake formed because the 2018 collapse events caused by the floor of Halemaʻumaʻu to collapse below the level of the local water table.
+Hawaiian Volcano Observatory scientists believe that the lake formed because the 2018 collapse events caused the floor of Halemaʻumaʻu to collapse below the level of the local water table.
 The scientists suspect that the water table likely collapsed along with the rest of the crater but began to recover elevation after the collapse.
 Because the bottom of Halemaʻumaʻu was believed to be roughly 520 m lower than level of the area water table after the collapse, water was able to inundate the crater floor as it rose.
 The lake marked the first time in recorded history that liquid water appeared in Halemaʻumaʻu crater in the form of a crater lake, though the US Geological Survey noted that at least one other small pond, thought to mark a body of perched water trapped by dikes, was present in the caldera just north of Halemaʻumaʻu prior to the caldera's collapse in 2018.